 Water reuse is an important component of the long-term regional water supply strategy and is included wherever feasible in Region V as a way to reduce current demand and limit long-term growth in demand for potable water.
-The District's role in developing public access beneficial reuse includes coordinating among local utilities, inventorying existing and potential beneficial reuse sources and uses, and providing technical and financial assistance for specific reuse projects.
-As of 2007, an estimated 0.07 MGD of reclaimed water was used for public access reuse in Region V (FDEP 2009).
-This includes irrigation for one golf course with an estimated irrigated area of 81 acres.
+The District's role in developing public access beneficial reuse includes coordination among utilities, inventorying existing and potential beneficial reuse sources and uses, and providing technical and financial assistance for specific reuse projects.
+As of 2009, an estimated 0.10 MGD of reclaimed water was used for public access reuse in Region V (FDEP 2010).
+This includes irrigation for one golf course and a greywater system at the Franklin County Correctional Institution.